nasa/CFS-101/README.txt

 1. Running CentOS Virtual Machine

    a.
-Install "VMware Player" on your Windows computer.
+Install "VirtualBox" on your Windows computer.

    b.
+Install "7-Zip", version 19.00 or later.

+   c.
 Open the folder, "CFS-101-VM-Archive".

-   c.
+   d.
 Right click on the file, "CFS-101-VM.zip.001", and select "7-Zip -> Extract to "CFS-101-VM"".
-      (If that doesn't produce a complete .vmdk file, try select all .zip files and then extract.)
+      (If that doesn't produce a complete .vmdk file, try select all .zip files and then extract.

-   d.
-Open the folder, "CFS-101-VM".
+	   7-Zip 19.00 was used to compress the VM.)

    e.
-Right click on the file, "CentOS-6.10-CFS-101.vmx", and select "Open with VMware Player"
-      (If being prompted to select "I Moved It", "I copied It", or "Cancel", select "I Copied It".)
+Start Oracle VM VirtualBox Manager.
+From the top pull-down menu, do a Machine->Add,
+      go to where CFS-101 (VirtualBox Machine Definition) is, select it, and click the "Open" button below.

    f.
+From the Oracle VM VirtualBox Manager, select "CFS-101" machine, and click the "Start"
+      arrow.

+   g.
 Log in as "dev" user with password "cfs101!!"

 2. Getting to the training guide